NoroffFEU/development-platforms/src/content/docs/devtools/IDE/prettier-case-study.md

 ## Market Comparison

 There are several alternatives to Prettier Code Formatter, and some of these include ESLint, JsFmt, StandardJS, +EditorConfig, and JSBeautifier.

-Here, I will take a closer look at the differences between Prettier and ESLint.
+### A closer look at the differences between Prettier and ESLint.

 Both Prettier and ESLint are popular code formatters, but they serve different purposes.